Seoul: North Korea may send soldiers to Ukraine to help Russia

 AI

-Kim responded that a recent Ukrainian report that North Korean servicemen were killed and wounded near the occupied Donetsk was also true.
+Kim responded that a recent Ukrainian that North Korean servicemen were killed and wounded near the occupied Donetsk was also true.

-Interfax-Ukraine reported that a group of North Korean soldiers had arrived in the Russian-held area of Ukraine on October 4, citing an source.
+Interfax-Ukraine reported that a group of North Korean soldiers had arrived in the Russian-held area of Ukraine on October 4, citing an intelligence source.
 Six people were reported to have been killed and three others injured in a rocket attack.

 Kim told Politico that he believed there had been injuries and deaths among the stationed in Ukraine.